 The wait will be over quickly as you arrive at one of the first Yasawa Island resorts on the ferry from Port Denarau.
 Barefoot Kuata Island Resort is ideal for active families, with activities including snorkelling, crab-racing, coconut bowling, basket weaving, fishing, kayaking or learning about the local marine life with the resident marine biologist.
 Scuba diving is also on the menu for children 10 years and older.
 Book yourselves into one of the Beachfront Family Rooms and let the adventure begin!

-Check Barefoot Kuata out!
+Check Barefoot Kuata Island Resort out:

 6. Mantaray Island Resort